-Incidents overview in Microsoft 365 Defender
+Incident response with Microsoft 365 Defender

-The improved Microsoft 365 security center is now available in public preview.
+The improved Microsoft 365 security center is now available.
 This new experience brings Defender for Endpoint, Defender for Office 365, Microsoft 365 Defender, and more into the Microsoft 365 security center.
-Security teams can now manage all endpoint, email and cross product investigations, configuration and remediation without the need to navigate to separate product portals.
-Learn more about what's changed.
+Learn what's new.

 - Microsoft 365 Defender